- Can't connect to printer/printer is unresponsive

 - The product is weight-based.
-Package labels must include the product weight.
-In the case of a weight-based item such as bulk flower, the weight being sold isn't specified until the time of purchase, and therefore these labels can only be printed from the point of sale or from a Weigh Station.
+Package labels for weight-based products can only be printed from the point of sale or from a Weigh Station.

-- The product is not marijuana.
-Package labels are not applicable to/not required for non-marijuana items, and so the option to print a package label is not shown.
-If you believe this is an error, check the item's Product Type to ensure it is set to Is Marijuana = Yes.
+- The product is not cannabis.
+Package label printing is only available for cannabis products.
+If you believe this is an error, check the product's Product Type to ensure it is set to Is Marijuana = Yes.

 - The product is not flower-based.
 Package label printing is only available for items assigned to a Product Type where the Transaction Limit Type is set to Flower.

 Blank labels, streaks on labels, and alignment issues